 Literature Review

 The adoption decision making process of SAPs is influenced by several factors such as farmers’ knowledge and skills, existence of and connections to a market for the commodities they produce, agricultural policies and regulations, available resources, geographic features of the farm, and economic, social, and conservation motivations (Greiner et al. 2009; Kornegay et al. 2010; Lashgarara, 2011).
-Farmers with irrigation facilities are more likely to adopt soil conservation practices like cover crops (Bertgold et al., 2012; Snapp et al., 2005; Carlisle, 2016).
+Farmers with irrigation facilities are more likely to adopt soil conservation practices like cover crops (Carlisle, 2016; Snapp et al., 2005).

 Socio-demographic factors such as age, land tenure, and cognitive factors such as knowledge and attitude towards a program are also believed to influence adoption of SAPs (Kabii and Horwitz, 2006).
-Age is found to have negative effect (Awan et al. 2015; Baumgart-Getz et al. 2012; Kabii and Horwitz, 2006) whereas the education is found to have a positive impact on the adoption of sustainable agriculture practices (Soule, 2001; Upadhyay et al. 2003).
+Older farmers are less likely to adopt new practices which they are not very familiar with (Awan et al. 2015; Baumgart-Getz et al. 2012; Kabii and Horwitz, 2006).
+But, farmers are positive and more likely to adopt sustainable agriculture practices as they achieve higher level of formal education (Soule, 2001; Upadhyay et al. 2003).
 Factors such as income, education level, access to information, capital, positive environmental attitudes, environmental awareness, and farm size, generally have a positive impact on the adoption rate of SAPs (Carlisle, 2016; Prokopy et al., 2008).
 Hall et al. (2009) found that among floriculture farmers with a farm size of 1-5 acres, the relation is significant and positive with the adoption of SAPs, but not with other land sizes.

 Access to quality information and extension training have a positive and significant impact on the adoption of best management practices (Baumgart-Getz et al. 2012).
 Farmers with better knowledge, education, and access to information have a positive impact on the adoption.
 In addition, knowledge, education, and access to information help to reduce other perceived barriers about practices (Carlisle, 2016).
 Also, networking and outreach activities among farmers motivate them to adopt and expand the adoption of SAPs.
 In Kentucky, the conservation agriculture was widely spread among farmers as a result of networking and the innovativeness of the system.
 The spreading of conservation practices gave a different direction to the agriculture and environment as well as the adoption of new practices in Kentucky (Coughenour, 2003).